 There are three different types of Intermittent Fasting:

 This involves restricting caloric intake to specific hours per day.
 For example, people who practice TRF might eat between 8 am8 am and 4 pm every day.
-Their total daily calorie consumption would be around 500 kcal less than they usually consume during these periods.
+Their daily calorie consumption would be around 500 kcal less than they usually consume during these periods.

 Alternate Day Fasting